stashed/docs/docs/guides/latest/workloads/deployment.md

 > **Note:** Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

-## Restore Volumes of a Deployment
+## Restore the Backed up Data

-This section will show you how to restore the backed up data from the backend we have taken in earlier section.
+This section will show you how to restore the backed up data from the backend we have taken in the earlier section.

 **Deploy Deployment:**

 We are going to create a new Deployment named `stash-recovered` and restore the backed up data inside it.

-Below is the YAML of the Deployment that we are going to create,
+Below are the YAMLs of the Deployment and PVC that we are going to create,

 ```yaml
 apiVersion: v1